The Viterbo Transfer as a Map of Spectra: Introduction and Statement of Results

 by the formula

-In this paper we will always have $H(q,p)=\mu\norm{p}$ for large $\norm{p}$, where $\mu$ is not a geodesic length.
+We give $N$ a Riemannian structure (and wait til the very end of the paper to argue that the Viterbo transfer do not depend on this choice), and we will always assume that $H(q,p)=\mu\norm{p}+c$ for large $\norm{p}$, where $\mu\in\R$ is not the length of any closed geodesic.
+We say that $H$ is linear at infinity.
 Floer homology $FH_*(T^*N,H)$ is essentially Morse homology of $A_H$ perturbed on the infinite dimensional manifold $\Lambda T^*N$ (see e.g. \cite{MR2190223}).
-The linear at infinity case can be calculated to be
+When $N$ is orientable and spin the linear at infinity case can be calculated to satisfy (see \cite{MR1726235} and \cite{MR1617648} - where the need for the spin assumption was overlooked)

-where $\Lambda^\mu N$ is the space of curves with length less than $\mu$.
-Define $T^* \Lambda_r N$ as the cotangent space of the manifold of $r$-pieced geodesics each of length less than some $\epsilon$.
-The finite reductions we define in this paper can be constructed in the following way: for large $r$ we define embeddings:
+Here $\Lambda^\mu N$ denotes the space of loops with length less than $\mu$.
+Define $T^* \Lambda_r N$ as the cotangent space of the manifold of $r$-pieced geodesics each of length less than some fixed $\delta_0>0$.
+The finite dimensional approximations we define in Section~\ref{Florlike} can be described in the following way: for large $r$ we define embeddings:

-satisfying: \begin{itemize} \item{The image of $i_r$ contains all critical points of $A_H$} \item{The composition $A_r=A_H \circ i_r$ has no other critical points than those from $A_H$} \item{There is a ``consistent'' way of doing Morse theory for $A_r$ on $T^*\Lambda_r N$ and creating a space $Z$ such that the homotopy type of this space does not change under small compact pertubations of $H$.} \end{itemize} In the actual construction, we use the theory of homotopy indices described in section~\ref{homoindex}, but for the purpose of this overview, one may think of $A_r$ as a Morse function, and thus think of $Z$ as a cell complex with one cell per critical point.
+where $T^*\Lambda_r N$ is a finite dimensional manifold, and these satisfy \begin{itemize} \item{The image of $i_r$ contains all critical points of $A_H$} \item{The composition $S_r=A_H \circ i_r$ has no other critical points than those from $A_H$} \item{There is a ``consistent'' way of applying Morse theory for $S_r$ on $T^*\Lambda_r N$ and creating a space $Z'$ such that the homotopy type of this space does not change under small compact perturbations of $H$.} \item In fact, the Morse theory of $A_H \circ i_r$ captures all of the Morse homology of $A_H$. \end{itemize} We will not prove the last point.
+In the actual construction, we use the theory of Conley indices described in section~\ref{homoindex}, but for the purpose of this overview, one may think of $S_r$ as a Morse function, and thus think of $Z'$ as a cell complex with; one cell per critical point, and an extra base-point cell because flow lines can go to $-\infty$.